Now That's What I Call Music! discography

-This is a list of available actual and physical albums belonging to the UK Now That's What I Call Music! series, comprising: compact discs (CD), audio cassettes (AC), vinyl (LP), VHS tape, DVD, and on other short-lived formats.
-They are categorised by series (country), then ordered by date.
+This is a list of available actual and physical albums belonging to the official 1983 Now That's What I Call Music!
+UK series, comprising: compact discs (CD), magnetic audio cassettes (AC), vinyl (LP), VHS tape, DVD and on other short-lived formats.
+They are categorized by series (country), then ordered by date.
+All countries have discontinued their respective series, with the only exception being the United Kingdom.